 Choosing a Provider

 There are many options from which to choose when it comes to medical care – primary care physicians, specialists, and nurse practitioners and physician assistants who work in conjunction with doctors.
 To make the best choices for you and your family, it’s helpful to understand how healthcare practitioners are educated, trained, certified, and licensed to practice.
+Southwest Health System can assist you in your search for the provider you need.
+Our New Patient Coordinator is a valuable resource.

 Becoming a physician generally requires four years of college and four years of medical school followed by residency training for three or more years in the doctor’s chosen specialty.
 Some physicians then also do what’s called a “fellowship” to receive even more training in a specific discipline.